lobsterkatie/rollup-plugin-ts/README.md

 Type: `string | Partial<SwcConfig>`

-This option will only be respected when `"swc"` is being used as the `transpiler` and can be used to provide a [swc config](https://swc.rs/docs/configuration/swcrc) or a path to one.
+This option will only be respected when `"swc"` is being used as the `transpiler` and can be used to provide an swc config object or a path to a `.swcrc` file.
+When this option is not used, the plugin will load `.swcrc` inside of `cwd` (see [below](#cwd)).

+See the [swc docs](https://swc.rs/docs/configuration/swcrc) and the `Config` type in [this file](https://github.com/swc-project/swc/blob/main/node-swc/src/types.ts) for more information on swc configuration options.
+Also note that the value of some options will be forced for interoperability reasons.
+See [this section](#ignoredoverridden-swc-options) for more details.

 #### `tsconfig`